sdclibbery/tradr/README.md

 * bot that sets both limit buy and sell 1,2,3,5,10% above and below price
 * bot that watches for price change followed by steady and then buys if (fall-then-steady) or sell if (rise-then-steady) Must alternate though; at least it mustnt sell everything during sustained price rise etc
-* Get rounding values from the product info, don't hardcode
 * PumpnDump hanger-on bot
  Bot that watches for sudden jumps in price, then sells, then waits for sudden price fall, then buy back in Basically, take advantage of pump n dumps as they happen